Advantages and Disadvantages of Genome Sequencing for Tumor Diagnosis

 Genome sequencing has a wide range of applications, including the detection of non-coding regions, large-scale structural variations, viral genomes, mitochondrial genetic changes, immune genomes, and more.
-However, one of the disadvantages of genome sequencing is the shallow read depth, which can lead to false-negative results, especially in cases with high intratumoral heterogeneity.
-Additionally, the need for frozen tumor tissue, high costs for data analysis and storage, and challenges in identifying unknown genetic abnormalities are factors limiting its clinical application.
+However, in some cases, the shallow read depth of genome sequencing can lead to false-negative results, especially in cases with high intratumoral heterogeneity.
+Additionally, the need for frozen tumor tissue, high costs for data analysis and storage, and challenges in identifying unknown genetic abnormalities are factors limiting its clinical applications.

 The Pan-Cancer Analysis of Whole Genomes (PCAWG) is initiated by the International Cancer Genome Consortium (ICGC) and The Cancer Genome Atlas (TCGA), providing the most comprehensive cancer genome meta-analysis to date.
 Key findings include: ① Cancer genomes on average contain 4-5 driver gene mutations, but no driver gene mutations are found in about 5% of cases. ② Chromothripsis is an early event in tumor evolution. ③ Tumors with high-frequency telomere misregulation mechanisms mainly originate from tissues with low replication activity. ④ A few non-coding region mutations that cause cancer have been discovered.